-Data / Parameter $P{p,y}$ Unit kg/household-day Description Quantity of fuel that is consumed in project scenario p during year y Source of data Total sales record, Project FT, project FT updates, and any applicable adjustment factors Value(s) applied Kerala Smart Stove-2.78 Tamil Nadu-2.74 Measurement methods and procedures Ex-ante calculation using baseline KPT and baseline and project stove efficiency Ex-post value from Project KPTs Monitoring frequency Updated every two years QA/QC procedures The equipment used for testing, if any either will be externally calibrated or newly purchased at the time of use so measurements are done with the necessary guarantees.
+Data / Parameter $P{p,y}$ Unit kg/household-day Description Quantity of fuel that is consumed in project scenario p during year y Source of data Total sales record, Project FT, project FT updates, and any applicable adjustment factors Value(s) applied Kerala Smart Stove: 2.89 Measurement methods and procedures Ex-ante calculation using baseline KPT and baseline and project stove efficiency Ex-post shall be done by Project KPTs Monitoring frequency Updated every two years QA/QC procedures The equipment used for testing, if any either will be externally calibrated or newly purchased at the time of use so measurements are done with the necessary guarantees.
+Calibration of the equipment will be done annually.
 Purpose of data For Baseline emission calculations Additional comment A single project fuel consumption parameter is weighted to be representative of baseline technologies being compared for project crediting.
 KPT protocol shall be used for PFT (for e.g.: PCIA KPT protocol may be used)